A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Proposed Physics-Informed Context-Aware Anomaly Detection System

 \section{Proposed Physics-Informed Context-Aware Anomaly Detection System}

-In this section, a PCADS method is proposed to detect the anomaly during left turn, right turn, and U-turn of LMD vehicles.
-The scope of this method is focused on the FDI attack on SWA in this paper.
-In order to detect the anomalies, the PCADS method requires the knowledge of DCs for the delivery vehicle and time-series patterns of vehicle's physical parameters during the left, right, and U-turn maneuvers.
-The general framework of the proposed method is represented in Fig.~\ref{ToD_AD_Framework}.
+In this section, a Physics- and Context-Aware Anomaly Detection System (PCADS) is proposed to detect anomalies during left, right, and U-turns in Last Mile Delivery (LMD) vehicles, focusing on False Data Injection (FDI) attacks against the steering wheel angle.
+The method, outlined in Fig.~\ref{ToD_AD_Framework}, requires vehicle-specific Driving Contexts (DCs) and time-series patterns of physical parameters.

-As depicted in this diagram, this proposed method has two stages of AD process including \begin{itemize} \item A context-aware AD (PCADS-CA). \item A physics-based AD (PCADS-PB). \end{itemize} At a high-level view, the PCADS-CA method uses two inputs to compare and detect anomalies.
-One input is intended for the maneuver at each intersection, concluded from DCs, and the second input is the actual driving command received from teleoperated drivers at each intersection.
-On the other hand, the PCADS-PB method monitors the pattern of the vehicle's physical parameter time-series values during a specific turn and compares it with the learned patterns for the same type of turns for any deviation.
-In the next section, PCADS-CA and PCADS-PB models are presented with details of detection methodology, algorithm, and mathematical modeling.
+As depicted, the method has two stages: \begin{itemize} \item A context-aware anomaly detection (PCADS-CA). \item A physics-informed anomaly detection (PCADS-PI). \end{itemize} The PCADS-CA stage compares the intended maneuver, inferred from DCs, with the actual driving command from the teleoperator.
+The PCADS-PI stage monitors the vehicle's physical parameter patterns during a turn and compares them against learned patterns to detect deviations.
+The following sections detail the PCADS-CA and PCADS-PI models.